MicrosoftDocs/cpp-docs/docs/standard-library/allocators-operators.md

 ---
 # `<allocators>` operators

-These are the global template operator functions defined in &lt;allocators&gt;.
+These are the global template operator functions defined in `<allocators>`.
 For class member operator functions, see the class documentation.

 [operator!=](#op_neq)\
 [operator==](#op_eq_eq)